The Science of EV Tires: Why Standard Rubber Wears Out Faster

 A Tesla Model S Plaid owner complained of a "vibration" and "excessive road noise" after replacing his factory tires with a popular budget all-season brand.
 A technical inspection revealed the tires were "out of round" because the heavy weight of the Plaid had caused flat-spotting after the car sat overnight.
 Switching back to the Pirelli P Zero Elect solved the noise issue and improved the 0-60 mph traction, which had been slipping on the budget rubber.

-EV vs. Standard Tire Comparison
+EV vs. Standard Tires

 Feature Standard Passenger Tire Dedicated EV Tire (e.g., Hankook iON)